There are two types of tests in pulp_core and in the plugins:

 manage.py configured with the

-When running one of the pulp3-source-* boxes in pulplift, the smash config is already in place.
-Also, all the services are running.
+When running one of the pulp3-source-* boxes in pulplift, all the services are running.
 They should be restarted with prestart if any pulp code (not test code) has been changed.

 When testing S3 support, you can start and configure a local minio container with pminio.

 Pulp functional tests use a set of upstream fixture repositories hosted on fixtures.pulpproject.org.
-In case you want serve those locally, you can run pfixtures which will execute a nginx container with a copy of those fixtures and configure pulp-smash to use it.
+In case you want serve those locally, you can run pfixtures which will execute a nginx container with a copy of those fixtures.

 For more info about Pulp development specific helper commands, you can consult phelp.